Doth-J/nodered-node-incubator/incubator/README.md

 # Scripts Available 📜

-In the project directory, you have access to the following script:
+In the project directory, you have access to the following scripts:

 ### `npm run dev` ⚡
 Starts the development server in [localhost:1880](http://localhost:1880).
 The server runs using the `nodemon` global config file found in [nodemon.json](./nodemon.json).
 This can be reconfigured to include/exclude any extra files or resources needed to watch/ignore accordingly in order to restart the server, you can find more info [here](https://github.com/remy/nodemon#config-files).